A characterization of the 2-fusion system of L_4(q): The -central case

 \section{The $2$-central case}

-We begin now the heart of the analysis of a fusion system $\F$ satsifying Hypothesis~\ref{H:main}.
-The objective of the current section is to consider the case in which $x$ lies in the center of $S$, i.e. in which $S = T$.
+We begin now the heart of the analysis of a fusion system $\F$ satisfying Hypothesis~\ref{H:main}.
+The objective of the current section is to handle the case in which $x$ lies in the center of $S$, i.e. in which $S = T$.
+We assume $S = T$ throughout this section.
 Eventually, in Proposition~\ref{P:2centralfinal}, we will reach the conclusion that there is no such $\F$.
 This section and the next are modeled on the treatment in \cite{GLS6}, in particular Proposition~3.4 of Chapter~2 and Section~12 of Chapter~3 there.

 Adopt the notation of Section~\ref{S:centralizer} and in particular of Hypothesis~\ref{H:main}.
 Thus $\C = C_\F(x)$, $\K$ is a component of $\C$ on the dihedral group $P$, $T = C_S(x)$ and $Q = C_T(\K)$.
 Recall the definition of $f$-element from Definition~\ref{D:felement} and the definitions of $R_d$ and $F$.
 Also set $Z(P) = \gen{z}$, $T_0 = \Omega_1(T)$, and $Z = \Omega_1(Z(T_0))$.
 Directly from the definition of the centralizer and the fact that $\K$ has a single class of involutions, we have